 The Package Manager global cache uses two different subsidiary caches, each serving a different purpose.
 The Package Manager stores these subsidiary caches in subdirectories under the folder of the global cache:

 ||Stores data obtained from registries using the npm protocol.
 This includes package metadata and package tarballs.|

 ||This cache contains the uncompressed contents of package tarballs fetched from a registry.|

-Inside each of these subfolders, each registry has its own path so that packages hosted on different registries are not mixed up.
+Inside each of these subfolders, each registry has its own path so that packages hosted on different registries aren’t mixed up.

-Tip: You can override the location of these folders using environment variables.
-See Customizing the shared cache location for more information.
+Tip: You can override the location of these folders.
+See Customizing the shared cache locations for more information.